dkleftogi/duplexFiltering/Execution_example/Execution_examples.md

 For each position we write the genomic coordinates (col 1,2), the reference allele (col 3), the total reads (col 4) and then the number of reads supporting A,C,G,T as well as cases with DEL and INS (col 5-10).

-The last 5 columns (named for example DistFrag_*,DUP_*), report the number of distinct fragments and duplexes per alternative allele including INS and DEL
+The last 5 columns (named for example DistFrag_*,DUP_*), report the number of distinct fragments and duplexes per alternative allele including INS and DEL (comma delimited values)

-This information is used further to accept or reject variants (e.g., minimum number of duplexes==2)
+This information is used further to accept or reject variants based on other criteria (e.g., minimum number of duplexes==2)

 ### Question 4: How do I run  generateBAM  ?